MiaoXiao/rshell/README.md

 ##Bugs
 Future bugs will be documented here.

-* In main.cpp. adding tabs in a command might make executables that should pass, fail.
+* In main.cpp, adding tabs in a command might make executables that should pass, fail.
+* In main.cpp, adding only spaces without any executable may cause the shell to stall.

 ##Limitations
 Limitations of rshell.